Health Impact of Loneliness in the Elderly

-Loneliness is a serious problem amongst the older members of our population because it causes a decline in both mental and physical well-being in the elderly.
+Loneliness is a serious problem amongst the elderly members of our population because it causes a decline in both mental and physical health and well-being.
+Tiggy Bradshaw, an award-winning CEO in the care sector with over 20 years of experience, delves deeper into the causes of loneliness in the elderly and ways to avoid loneliness to ensure a thriving later life.

 All human beings are social by nature and it is important for everybody, whatever their age, to maintain a social connection to others in some shape or form, in order to be happy and also healthy.